 In this work, we present 3D visco-elasto-plastic numerical modeling of the lithospheric scale Yellowstone magmatic system.
-The geometry of our models is inspired by the recent seismic study of the area described in [1].
-Additionally, the effective densities of the magma host rocks and the crust are obtained by thermodynamically consistent modeling using Perple_X [40] and the approach in [47].
+The geometry of our models is inspired by the recent seismic study of the area described in [33].
+Additionally, the effective densities of the magma host rocks and the crust are obtained by thermodynamically consistent modeling using Perple\X [17] and the approach in [11].

-In a first step, we show that it is important to consider 3D models instead of 2D ones, because the magnitudes (e.g., of velocities) can be very different.
-Next, we used gravity inversions to derive a reasonable density structure, which was subsequently used in a series of forward simulations in which we tested the effect of lithospheric rheology, chamber connectivity and magma influx on surface velocities.
-These simulations suggest that observed background uplift rates can be obtained for simulations in which the chambers are connected and plasticity is active in the upper crust.
-Velocity magnitudes obtained in this manner vary between 0.2 to 1.2 cm/a depending on whether plasticity is active or not, on the viscosity of the chambers, and on whether the chambers are connected, as shown in figure 9A and B.
+In a first step, we show that it is important to consider 3D models rather than 2D ones, because the magnitudes (e.g., of velocities) can be very different.
+Next, we used gravity inversions to derive a reasonable density structure, which was subsequently used in a series of forward simulations in which we tested the effect of lithospheric rheology, reservoir connectivity and magma influx on surface velocities.
+These simulations suggest that observed background uplift rates can be obtained for simulations in which the reservoirs are connected and plasticity is active in the upper crust surrounding the magma reservoirs.
+Velocity magnitudes obtained in this manner vary between 0.2 to 1.2 cm/yr depending on whether plasticity is active or not, on the viscosity of the reservoirs, and on whether the reservoirs are connected, as shown in figure 9A and B

 We perform a comparison of the surface velocities with GPS measurements.
-[52] report phases of higher surface uplift rates during a timespan of one year between September 2007 and September 2008, representing velocities between 2 and 4 cm/a.
-To account for these enhanced velocities we considered two additional processes: (i) overpressure at the lower boundary of the domain to simulate magma rising from the mantle plume through the magmatic plumbing system, and (ii) magma transfer from the lower to the upper magma chamber, by applying a kinematic internal boundary condition between the two chambers at the location of the connection.
+[13] report phases of higher surface uplift rates during a timespan of one year between September 2007 and September 2008, representing velocities between 2 and 4 cm/yr.
+To account for these enhanced velocities we considered two additional processes: (i) overpressure at the lower boundary of the domain to simulate magma rising from the mantle plume through the magmatic plumbing system, and (ii) magma transfer from the lower to the upper magma reservoir, by applying a kinematic internal boundary condition between the two reservoirs at the location of the connection.
 The effect of overpressure appears to have a relatively minor impact on the surface velocities and most likely only contributes to the long term signal at the surface velocities.
-On the other hand, the prescribed Poiseuille flow between the upper and lower chambers has a much bigger effect.
-Increasing the magma flux between the chambers results in large changes of the surface velocities, e.g. 12 cm/a imposed velocity within the connection, which is equivalent to an inflation volume of 0.018 km^3 within only 5 years, nearly doubles the surface uplift velocity to 2.6 cm/a.
+On the other hand, the prescribed Poiseuille flow between the upper and lower reservoirs has a much bigger effect.
+Increasing the magma flux between the reservoirs results in large changes of the surface velocities, e.g. 12 cm/yr imposed velocity within the connection, which is equivalent to an inflation volume of 0.018 km within only 5 years, nearly doubles the surface uplift velocity to 2.6 cm/yr.

 An adjoint-based sensitivity analysis is performed to demonstrate that the viscosity parameters of the upper and lower crust are of key importance for the surface velocities.
-An inversion was performed to better fit the models to both the magnitude and spatial pattern of the recorded uplift during a period of high activity with velocities of up to 4 cm/a [52].
+An inversion was performed to better fit the models to both the magnitude and spatial pattern of the recorded uplift during a period of high activity with velocities of up to 4 cm/yr [13].
 Results show that this can be fitted with a weakened crust.
-Yet, changing the viscosity structure of the whole crust affects the long term up-
+Yet, changing the viscosity structure of the whole crust affects the long term uplift signal as well, while a short term period of enhanced uplift is more likely caused by a smaller scale magmatic pulse in the upper crust.
+In future work, it would thus be interesting to take the temporal evolution of the surface uplift signal into account (for example from INSAR data) as it may allow unraveling both the long term uplift, and the emplacement of a smaller scale magma pulses in a rheologically realistic lithosphere.